uQr/cordova-docs/tips-and-workarounds/general/README.md

 Remediation is fortunately simple: Remove these files (plugins/android.json, plugins/windows.json, plugins/remote_ios.json, and plugins/wp8.json) from source control check the project out again.

-For existing local copies, you can eather fetch a fresh copy from source control or remove these files along with any platforms found in the "platforms" folder to resolve the issue.
-See [tips and workarounds](../tips-and-workarounds/general/README.md#l#missingexclude) for additional details.
+For existing local copies, you can either fetch a fresh copy from source control or remove the above files along with any platforms found in the "platforms" folder to resolve the issue.

 <a name="cordovaproxy"></a>
 ##"TypeError: Request path contains unescaped characters" during a build or when installing a plugin